tytydraco/yessleep/out/If_you_ever_encounter_a_longabandoned_mining_town_without_a_single_speck_of_decay_please_just_keep_driving.md

 Hailey threw her hands in the air.

-“What?
-You *really* think the land is...what...cursed? *That’s* why your car won’t start?
+“You *really* think the land is...what...cursed? *That’s* why your car won’t start?
 You sure it isn’t your complete lack of responsibility?
 Your *absolute* failure to *ever* take good care of anything?
 I mean, give me a break, Theo.”

 His pupils fell to the sand.
 Nascent tears shimmered against the roaring fire.